lucasmg18/Online-News-Popularity-Regression/README.md

 # Online News Popularity Regression
 This repository contains a comprehensive analysis of Online News Popularity Regression, based on the data provided.
 It encompasses all the requisite stages of a Machine Learning approach to classification problems, culminating in the selection of the optimal final model.
-A variety of non-linear models, meticulously chosen for this specific problem, have been assessed through a rigorous validation process to ensure their effectiveness in addressing this particular challenge.
+A variety of linear models, meticulously chosen for this specific problem, have been assessed through a rigorous validation process to ensure their effectiveness in addressing this particular challenge.

 ## Database
 Link to the website offering this public database: [Online News Popularity Database](https://archive.ics.uci.edu/dataset/332/online+news+popularity)